Aditi3/crypto-tracker-example/README.md

 ## 👋 Introduction

-A Crypto Tracker is an application that returns the current value of Ethereum, Bitcoin, Litecoin, and more in USD.
+Hello Crypto Tracker is an application that returns the current value of Ethereum, Bitcoin, Litecoin, and more in USD.

 ## 📄 License